 The transformative AMIGOS experience starts before leaving home.

 With 50 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
-Pre-departure training equips participants with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
-The Wisconsin Chapter AMIGOS training is youth-led, experiential learning that prepares participants for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help participants succeed beyond AMIGOS.
+Pre-departure training equips volunteers with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
+The Wisconsin Chapter AMIGOS training is youth-led, experiential learning that prepares volunteers for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help students succeed beyond AMIGOS.
 Training sessions are facilitated by the Training Team and include guest speakers from the community and the Wisconsin Chapter Board of Directors.

 The Wisconsin Chapter incorporates service-learning into the AMIGOS training to add depth and first-hand experience to the curriculum.
 Service‐learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility and strengthen communities.
-Participants will engage in several activities in area schools, for example serving as volunteer hosts at the Spanish Spelling Bee for students in the dual-language immersion program of the Madison Metropolitan School District.
+Volunteers will engage in several activities in area schools, for example serving as volunteer hosts at the Spanish Spelling Bee for students in the dual-language immersion program of the Madison Metropolitan School District.
 Participants may also offer presentations and hands-on activities to teach children about their assigned country at the Multicultural Family Night, sponsored by the Madison School and Community Recreation Program.
-Participants are able to improve their Spanish and gain experience working with children while giving back to the community through these and other service learning opportunities.
+Volunteers are able to improve their Spanish and gain experience working with children while giving back to the community through these and other service learning opportunities.

 HIGHLIGHTS OF THE TRAINING PROGRAM INCLUDE:

 - Hands-on training for technical aspects of the program